 There is no obligation to get on our list.

-Core Stand Rodrick Owen's book on Andean core braids will be published in the next 12 months, this piece of equipment has been designed to facilitate making beautiful Andean core braids.
+Core Stand Rodrick Owen's book on Andean core braids went to the publishers in August 2015!
+The core stand has been designed to facilitate making beautiful Andean core braids.
 We will try to provide core stands more quickly than the other large equipment.